The House (2017)

 88 min., rated R.

 “The House,” a comedy starring Will Ferrell and Amy Poehler, was not screened in advance for press and had a short time in theaters after underperforming commercially, and now having seen it, it’s easy to see why.
-A theoretical R-rated comedy that seemed to have been written as it went along, “The House” is that rare dud with funny people that proves magic doesn’t just materialize without a good script, an adept director guiding the ship, and sharp editors.
+A theoretical R-rated comedy that seemed to have been written as it went along and then just improvised, “The House” is that rare dud with funny people that proves magic doesn’t just materialize without a good script, an adept director guiding the ship, and sharp editors.
 Needless to say, it has none of the above.
 It’s just flimsy, slapdash and, worst of all, not that funny.

 Loving married couple Scott (Ferrell) and Kate Johnansen (Poehler) have it all, but empty-nest syndrome is about to set in.
 Their teenage daughter, Alex (Ryan Simpkins), has just been accepted to Bucknell University.
 Trouble is, the full-ride scholarship the town awarded to Alex is being taken away so the community can get a pool, and Scott and Kate didn’t seem to have a financial back-up plan to pay for Alex’s college tuition.
 After a Las Vegas trip where they gamble away all their money with recently separated, gambling-addicted friend Frank (Jason Mantzoukas), the two are convinced by Frank to run an illegal underground casino in his house since his wife (Michaela Watkins) took all of the furniture.
 In his pitch of this asinine scheme, he promises that they can make four years’ tuition in a month.
 As their casino grows into a debaucherous hangout and these mild-mannered suburbanites become the always-winning house—gangsters with no problem enforcing their neighbors who owe them money—comedy gold does not ensue.